GunnarLarssonSLU/rise_sdvp/README.md

 # Command flow

-- **main.cpp (function main) - Starts application (of class 'MainWindow') on laptop
+- **main.cpp** (function main) - Starts application (of class 'MainWindow') on laptop
-- **MainWindow.cpp - Main Window class on the laptop.
+- **MainWindow (hpp/cpp)** - Main Window class on the laptop.
 Some important aspects:
   - Inherits QT class 'QMainWindow'
   - Constructor initiates a large number of components, including some timers and [signals and slots](https://en.wikipedia.org/wiki/Signals_and_slots)
   - Contains connections to the vehicles via its member 'QList<CarInterface*> mCars'
   - Function 'timerSlot' loops continuously.
 It checks joystick values, if relevant send them to the vehicle, check vehicle status etc.
-- **CarInterface** - Communicates with the vehicle
+- **CarInterface (hpp/cpp)** - Some (high level) communication with the vehicle
-  - setControlValues - sends steering information to the vehicle
+  - setControlValues - sends steering information to the vehicle (via signal/slots setRcCurrent and setRcDuty)
+  - setStateData - shows data received from the vehicle in the GUI
+- **PacketInterface (hpp/cpp)** - (Low level) communication with the vehicle.
+For the format used see [information at the controller](Embedded/RC_Controller/README.md)
+  - sendPacket - send packet to vehicle
+  - processPacket - processes packets received from the vehicle